 Frequently asked questions about marital home rights

-These frequently asked questions and the answers may help with your particular circumstance.
+These frequently asked questions and the answers may help with your particular circumstance and your separation rights.
 It is important however to take advice as every situation is slightly different.

 I want to protect my right to occupy the family home – how can I do that?

 If you are married, and your spouse owns the family home in their sole name, you may be entitled to a share in the equity even though your name is not “on the deeds” or registered at the Land Registry.
 At the very least, you will have matrimonial home rights in the property, which mean that you are allowed to occupy the property without being disturbed.

 If your marriage is breaking down, you may need to register these rights at the Land Registry, and it is advisable to seek legal advice at an early stage to ensure that your interests are properly protected.

 If you are not married to your partner, and you do not own the property in joint names, you may be concerned about whether you can stay there if your relationship breaks down.
 You should take legal advice in these circumstances.

 Matrimonial home rights will not be open to you, but you may still be able to protect yourself by registering a notice or restriction with the Land Registry against the property, depending on the circumstances.
 Contact Woolley & Co to establish your rights in this situation.

 What if I am concerned that my spouse or partner may be trying to sell a property without my consent?